 Ecostat

-The Mammal Society’s Ecostat will be a collection of tools designed to help interpret ecological data for a range of taxa and species.
+The Mammal Society’s Ecostat is a collection of tools designed to help interpret ecological data for a range of taxa and species.

 Ecobat